MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

 ## Deploy database

-Now, deploy a new server and database in the Azure SQL service.
+Next, deploy a new server and database in the Azure SQL service.
 The database uses the **AdventureWorksLT** sample dataset.

 1. Create a variable named `SQL_SERVER_NAME` with a uniquely generated name for your Azure SQL server instance.
 You use this variable later in this section.